-These plants have established themselves at the landscape level and are still aggressively treated by the agriculture sector to protect crop yields and production of other agriculture products.
-These plants are expected to be managed where they threaten environmental, social or economic values.
-See Table 6.
+These plants have established themselves at the community level and are aggressively treated by the agriculture sector to protect crop yields and the production of other agricultural products.
+These plants are expected to be managed where they threaten environmental, social, or economic values and are listed in Table 6.